How to Turn Off an Android Phone (All Methods Explained)

 3. Android Phone Not Responding

-- Press and hold the Power Button and Volume Down Button together for 10–15 seconds to force a restart
+- Press and hold the Power Button and Volume Down Button together for 10–15 seconds to force a restart.

 - Try a hardware key combination if the screen remains unresponsive